PiyushIIITD/CUDAatScaleForTheEnterpriseCourseProjectTemplate/README.md

 - Copy code
 ./bin/imageRotationNPP --input data/Lena.png --output data/Lena_rotated.png
 ```
+(but Remember the above instruction is for NPP rotation version)

 - Cleaning Up
 To clean up the compiled binaries and other generated files, run: